samisalkosuo/nodejs-sample/README.md

 - total requests to /
 - total requests to /test

-[Documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/featured_applications/deploy_monitoring.html) describes the monitoring service.
-In order to use monitoring with application and custom metrics, /metrics endpoint must be implemented and that must return metrics data.
-See metrics-service, [service.yaml](jenkins/helm/nodejs-sample/templates/service.yaml).
+[ICP documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/featured_applications/deploy_monitoring.html) describes the monitoring service.
+In order to use application custom metrics, /metrics endpoint must be implemented and endpoint must return metrics data.

 Metrics data must be formatted so that Prometheus understands:

 - Metrics label naming: https://prometheus.io/docs/practices/naming/
 - Metrics data format: https://prometheus.io/docs/instrumenting/exposition_formats/
 - See [app.js](app.js) /metrics endpoint is an example of custom metrics.
+- Metrics service must be added.
+See metrics-service of the application, [service.yaml](jenkins/helm/nodejs-sample/templates/service.yaml)

 ### Using custom metrics

 After application is deployed and if it has metrics service, ICP includes application metrics endpoint to Prometheus as a target.

-All Prometheus are shown in the Prometheus UI: https://<ICP_MASTER_IP>:8443/prometheus/targets.
+All Prometheus targets are shown in the Prometheus UI: https://<ICP_MASTER_IP>:8443/prometheus/targets.

-Grafana is used to as monitoring UI: https://<ICP_MASTER_IP>:8443/grafana/.
+Grafana is used as monitoring UI: https://<ICP_MASTER_IP>:8443/grafana/.

 Steps to create custom dashboard to show application custom metrics: